-2016 2015 Accounts receivable - water sales and services Allowance for uncollectable accounts \$ 5,355,465 (97,370) \$ 4,155,246 (129,232) Accounts Receivable - Water Sales, Net \$ 5,258,095 \$ 4,026,014
+2017 2016 Accounts receivable - water sales and services Allowance for uncollectable accounts \$ 5,615,417 (78,145) \$ 5,355,465 (97,370) Accounts Receivable - Water Sales and Services, Net \$ 5,537,272 \$ 5,258,095

-Customer bills are generated and mailed-out in cycles.
-As a result of the monthly billing cut-offs, an accrual of \$543,524 and \$404,977 for the FY 2016 and FY 2015, respectively, were recorded to accrue revenues for bills not recorded and mailed-out by the fiscal year end.
-These amounts were produced and mailed-out subsequent to the fiscal year end.
+Customer bills are generated and mailed in cycles.
+As a result of the monthly billing cut-offs, accruals of \$729,917 and \$543,524 for the FY 2017 and FY 2016, respectively, were recorded to accrue revenues for bills not recorded and mailed by the fiscal year-end.
+Bills were produced and mailed subsequent to the fiscal year-end.

 The District extends credit to customers in the normal course of operations.
-When management deems customer accounts uncollectible, the District uses the allowance method for the provision for doubtful accounts and the write-off of those accounts.
+When customer accounts are deemed uncollectible, the District uses the allowance method for the provision for doubtful accounts and the write-off of those accounts.

-NOTE 4 - PREPAID CENTRAL COAST WATER AUTHORUITY SOURCE OF SUPPLY COSTS
+NOTE 4 - PREPAID CENTRAL COAST WATER AUTHORITY SOURCE OF SUPPLY COSTS

 In 1991, the voters of the District elected to participate in the State Water Project (SWP).
 As a result, the District joined in the formation of the Central Coast Water Authority (CCWA) in August 1991.
-The purpose of the CCWA is to provide for the financing, construction, operation, and maintenance of certain local (non- state owned) facilities required to deliver water from the SWP to certain water purveyors and users in Santa Barbara County.
+The purpose of the CCWA is to provide for the financing, construction, operation, and maintenance of certain local (non-state owned) facilities required to deliver water from the SWP to certain water purveyors and users in Santa Barbara County.

-Each project participant, including the District, has entered into a Water Supply Agreement to provide for the development, financing, construction, operation and maintenance of the CCWA Project.
+Each project participant, including the District, has entered into a Water Supply Agreement to provide for the development, financing, construction, operation, and maintenance of the CCWA Project.
 The purpose of the Water Supply Agreement is to assist in carrying out the purposes of CCWA with respect to the CCWA Project by: (1) requiring CCWA to sell, and the Santa Barbara Project participants to buy, a specified amount of water from CCWA ("take or pay"); and (2) assigning the project participant's entitlement rights in the SWP to CCWA.
 Although the District does have an ongoing financial interest pursuant to the Water Supply Agreement between the District and CCWA, the District does not have an equity interest in the CCWA Project.